rustyeddy/rustyeddy.com/content/notes/iot-gateway-mqtt.md

 {{< gist rustyeddy 482556caef8010b1b0cc266007e9aec6 >}}

-We can now connect to a MQTT Broker, by default the broker will be located on the same host running our IoT-Gateway, but that will not always be the case.
+We can now connect to a MQTT Broker, which by default will be located on the same host running our IoT-Gateway (i.e. localhost).
+However that may not always be the case, the gateway may need to connect to an external broker.

 For this reason we are going to make the brokers _address_ configurable.
-Which us to a brief introduction to the _Go_ builtin _flag_ package.
+This leads us to a brief introduction to the _Go_ builtin _flag_ package allowing us to easily create a command line argument that is capable of setting the _broker_ configuration variable.

 ### The Configuration Struct

 I typically create a struct called ```Configuration``` and a single global variable (singleton) called ```config``` to house all the programs configuration variables.
-Then
+Like so:

 ```go
 import (